All the information below is provided by Pink Pangea community members based on their experiences abroad. Get involved and add your voice here!

 Tips for Women Travelers in China

 Katie says: Do not take the black taxis.
-Black taxis are privately owned cars where the unregistered driver offers transportation for a fee.
+Black taxis are privately owned cars and unregistered driver offers transportation for a fee.
 Not only are these black taxis unsafe, you will get ripped off as well.
 Better to just stick to registered taxis, public buses, and subways.

 Rita says: Public transportation is very safe, and there are no guns here.